The internet is full of articles on how to clean electric grills.

 Step 6: Make sure every part is dry before using it again.

-Another type of indoor grills is the electric Griddle.
+Another type of indoor grill is the electric Griddle.

 How to Clean Electric Griddles